jcoin-maarc/jdc-docs-public/docs/platform/homepage.md

 ## Submit Data

-This step in submission process is currently done by MAARC due to the current role in providing quality control for submitted data.
+This step in submission process is currently done by MAARC.
+For the hub submission process, see here.

 Submit data into the relational database.
-For more information about submission, [click here](submission.md).

-For more information about how data in this relational database works and how it follow the data model, [click here](index.md).
+For more information about submission and the current workflow, [click here](submission.md).